honeybadger-io/honeybadger-node/README.md

 var hb = new Badger({
-  apiKey: 'your api key goes here', server { hostname: 'steve', otherMetadata: 'goes here' },
+  apiKey: 'your api key goes here',
+  server: { hostname: 'steve', otherMetadata: 'goes here' },
   // Any object with info, warn, and error methods can be used as the logger.
   // If nothing is provided, nothing will be logged.
   logger: console